 - 8. The fundamental norm of the United Nations Declaration on the Rights of Indigenous Peoples is the right to self-determination recognized in article 3: "Indigenous peoples have the right to self-determination.
 By virtue of that right they freely determine their political status and freely pursue their economic, social and cultural development."
 The right to self-determination is manifested in articles 4, 5, 18, 19, 20 and 33 of the Declaration, which expound on its implementation at the domestic level.
-Without article 3, none of the other rights can be fulfilled. - 9.
-The international history of self-determination is set out above.
+Without article 3, none of the other rights can be wholly fulfilled. - The international history of self-determination is briefly described above.
 It is also recognized in the African Charter on Human and Peoples' Rights and in the American Declaration on the Rights of Indigenous Peoples of 2016.
-Prior to the adoption of the United Nations Declaration on the Rights of Indigenous Peoples, the Human Rights Committee and the Committee on Economic, Social and Cultural Rights invoked common article 1 of the Covenants in cases relating to indigenous peoples and in their consideration of State party reports, mainly in the context of indigenous land rights, economic rights, the right to participation and indigenous institutions.
-10 However, the challenge for the Human Rights Committee's jurisprudence is that cases are considered in the context of individual, as opposed to collective, rights.
-Recently, the Committee on the Elimination of Racial Discrimination recommended that a State party take steps towards the extraconstitutional recognition of indigenous peoples, including by implementing the fundamental right to self-determination of indigenous peoples and the establishment of shared governance.
-11 The
+Prior to the adoption of the United Nations Declaration on the Rights of Indigenous Peoples, the Human Rights Committee and the Committee on Economic, Social and Cultural Rights invoked common article 1 of the Covenants in cases relating to indigenous peoples and in their consideration of State party reports, mainly in the context of indigenous land rights, economic rights, the right to participation and indigenous institutions.9 However, the challenge for the Human Rights Committee's jurisprudence is that cases are considered in the context of individual, as opposed to collective, rights.
+Recently, the Committee on the Elimination of Racial Discrimination recommended that a State party take steps towards the extraconstitutional recognition of indigenous peoples, including by implementing the fundamental right to selfdetermination of indigenous peoples and the establishment of shared governance.
+10 The Committee on the Elimination of Discrimination against Women has also recommended a constitutional amendment to recognize explicitly the rights of indigenous women, in particular their right to self-determination, in line with the United Nations Declaration on the Rights of Indigenous Peoples, and expressed its concern about the general lack of recognition of the right of indigenous peoples to self-determination in the State party concerned.11 The Inter-American Court of Human Rights has also underpinned indigenous people's rights, though use of common article 1 of the Covenants in its interpretations of its judgments in cases on indigenous rights.12